IWES-LUH/CS-ModelUpdating-cINN/README.md

-# CS-ModelUpdating-cINN
+# CS_ModelUpdating

-Model updating of wind turbine blade cross sections with invertible neural networks
+A Framework to update cross sections of wind turbine rotor blades